2011 Tōhoku earthquake and tsunami: Elsewhere across the Pacific

 Along the Pacific Coast of Mexico and South America, tsunami surges were reported, but in most places caused little or no damage.
 Peru reported a wave of 1.5 m and more than 300 homes damaged.
 The surge in Chile was large enough to damage more than 200 houses, with waves of up to 3 m.
 In the Galápagos Islands, 260 families received assistance following a 3 m surge which arrived 20 hours after the earthquake, after the tsunami warning had been lifted.
 There was a great deal of damage to buildings on the islands and one man was injured but there were no reported fatalities.

-After a 2 m high surge hit Chile, it was reported that the reflection from those surges traveled back across the Pacific, causing a 30–60 cm surge in Japan, 47–48 hours after the earthquake, according to observation from multiple tide gauges, including in Onahama, Owase, and Kushimoto.
+After a 2 m surge hit Chile, it was reported that the reflection from those surges traveled back across the Pacific, causing a 30–60 cm surge in Japan, 47–48 hours after the earthquake, according to observation from multiple tide gauges, including in Onahama, Owase, and Kushimoto.

 The tsunami broke icebergs off the Sulzberger Ice Shelf in Antarctica, 13000 km away.
 The main iceberg measured 9.5 × 6.5 km (approximately the area of Manhattan Island) and about 80 m thick.
 A total of 125 km2 of ice broke away.

 As of April 2012, wreckage from the tsunami spread around the world, including a soccer ball which was found in Alaska's Middleton Island and a Japanese motorcycle found in British Columbia, Canada.